Passenger jet with 64 aboard collides with Army helicopter while landing at Reagan Airport near DC

 The U.S. Army described the helicopter as a UH-60 Blackhawk based at Fort Belvoir in Virginia.
 The helicopter was on a training flight.
 Military aircraft frequently conduct training flights in and around the congested and heavily-restricted airspace around the nation’s capital for familiarization and continuity of government planning.

 The crash is serving as a major test for two of the Trump administration’s newest agency leaders.
 Pete Hegseth, sworn in days ago as defense secretary, posted on social media that an investigation has been “launched immediately” by the Army and the Defense Department.
-Transportation Secretary Sean Duffy, just sworn in earlier this week, said in a social media post that he was “at the FAA HQ and closely monitoring the situation.”
+Transportation Secretary Sean Duffy, just sworn in earlier this week, said at a somber news conference at the airport early Thursday that his agency would provide all possible resources to the investigation.

+The last major fatal crash involving a U.S. commercial airline occurred in 2009 near Buffalo, New York.
+Everyone aboard the Bombardier DHC-8 propeller plane was killed, including 45 passengers, 2 pilots and 2 flight attendants.
+Another person on the ground also died, bringing the total death toll to 50.
+An investigation determined that the captain accidentally caused the plane to stall as it approached the airport in Buffalo.

+Reagan Airport will reopen at 11 a.m.
+Thursday, the Federal Aviation Administration announced.
+The FAA has previously said it would be closed until 5 a.m.
+Friday.

 Located along the Potomac River, just southwest of the city.
 Reagan National is a popular choice because it’s much closer than the larger Dulles International Airport, which is deeper in Virginia.